 What is Geofencing? – A Detailed Overview

-At its core, geofencing is a location-based service that employs global positioning system (GPS), radio-frequency identification (RFID), Wi-Fi, or cellular data to establish a virtual boundary around a real-world geographic area.
+At its core, geofencing is a location-based service that employs a global positioning system (GPS), radio-frequency identification (RFID), Wi-Fi, or cellular data to establish a virtual boundary around a real-world geographic area.

 But what is geofencing in practical terms?
 Imagine setting up a virtual fence around a specific location, be it a store, a city block, or an entire neighborhood.
 Geofencing enables businesses and individuals to trigger actions when a device enters or exits this predefined area.